jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 BPM - Box Plus Minus

-All-Star - A 0 represents that the player didn't make the All-Star Team, a 1 represents that they did
+All-Star - A 0 represents that the player didn't make the All-Star Team, a 1 represents that they did.

-All-NBA - A 0 represents that the player didn't make the All-NBA Team, a 1 represents that they did
+All-NBA - A 0 represents that the player didn't make the All-NBA Team, a 1 represents that they did.

 ------------------------------------------------------------------------------------------------------------------------------------------
 ## Exploratory Data Analysis